esalli/3DNucleiSegmenter/README.md

 ## Training of U-Nets from scratch

 1. Acquire data.
 Do the same steps as when replicating the experiments but also export corresponding .nrrd files to data/preprocessedData/GT.
-The datasets in 3rdPartyData are not used in training.
+The datasets in independentData are not used in training.
 2. Create training data via the ground truth masks.
 Run:

 ```